 The development of the world economy and ways in which different economies impinge on each other.
 Provides a broad perspective on the structure of the world economy and an introduction to some important current issues.

-This paper applies the economic theory you have covered in both BSNS 113 and ECON 112 to issues affecting the world economy, though some new models may also be introduced.
+This paper applies the economic theory covered in both BSNS 113 and ECON 112 to issues affecting the world economy, though some new models may also be introduced.
 More specifically, we shall examine the ideas and institutions that formed the world economy and explore major current issues affecting the world today.
 The topics are arranged into three main sections: core ideas and concepts, issues in international monetary relations and issues in international trade relations.

 |Paper title||The World Economy|